Istria

 The coastal towns of Rovinj, Pula, and Porec are all popular stops for yacht charters in Istria.
 These towns have various marinas, shops, and restaurants.

 • Rovinj.
 Colorful houses crowd the seafront of this lovely fishing village.
 The steeple of St. Euphemia dominates the skyline (see the photo above).
-Lone Bay is a pebble beach in the south of the old town.
+Lone Bay is a pebble beach south of the old town.

 • Pula.
-This seafront city on the tip of the Istrian Peninsula has a protected harbor, beach-lined coast, and Roman ruins.
+This seafront city on the tip of the Peninsula has a protected harbor, beach-lined coast, and Roman ruins.

-• Poreč.
+• Porec.
 Resort town on the coast.
 The 6th-century Euphrasian Basilica complex in the historic old town is a must-see.
 The coastline offers numerous beaches for swimming and water sports.

 The Climate